vembha/SIV_natural_control/README.md

 #### 3. `figure_codes`
 This folder contains the Julia files that can be run to reproduce the figures; names are self-explanatory.

+#### 4. `julia_packages
+This text file provides the versions of the Julia packages used for this project.